-ULJA51030 - LEAP Japanese 3
+ULJA51030 - LEAP Japanese 3 (A2/B1)

-- Credits: 20
+• Credits: 20

-- Co-requisite: If you are studying a Modern Languages Degree, either single or joint honours, please refer to relevant guidance about eligibility for LEAP units on your programme structure.
+• Co-requisite: If you are studying a Modern Languages Degree, either single or joint honours, please refer to relevant guidance about eligibility for LEAP units on your programme structure.

-- Taught during: Both semesters
+• Taught during: Both semesters (September to May).

 Description

-The course aims to further develop the skills acquired in LEAP Japanese 1 & 2.
-It extends the emphasis on communication and comprehension skills through the use of high-frequency language expressions used to describe topics of personal interest, current affairs, and specific themes.
+It extends the emphasis on communication and comprehension skills through the use of high frequency language expressions used to describe topics of personal interest, current affairs and specific themes.
 This will enable students to conduct brief oral exchanges related to limited specific topics or themes or to give a short presentation or information about an event.
-It also further consolidates the grammar already acquired and enhances students’ skills in reading and writing by equipping them with a broader range of vocabulary to enable them to read and write longer and more complex texts.

 Learning outcomes

-Upon successful completion of the course students should be able to:
+Upon successful completion of the course, students should be able to:

-- demonstrate a deeper understanding of grammatical rules;
+• demonstrate a deeper understanding grammatical rules;

-- demonstrate competency in comprehension and listening through accurately extracting key information from written and audio sources on specific familiar topics related to personal interest and current affairs;
+• demonstrate competency in comprehension and listening through accurately extracting key information from written and audio sources on specific familiar topics related to personal interest and current affairs;

-- recognize and use known expressions and fundamental phrases that are used in everyday situations
+• recognize and use known expressions and fundamental phrases that are used in everyday situations;

-- communicate orally in simple, routine situations and handle short social exchanges about familiar topics with reasonable fluency;
+• communicate orally in simple, routine situations and handle short social exchanges about familiar topics with reasonable fluency;

-- independently write short texts on limited familiar topics using a variety of vocabulary and formulaic expressions.
+• independently write short texts on limited familiar topics using a variety of vocabulary and formulaic expressions.

 By the end of the course, students should be able to perform at Level A2/B1 of the Common European Framework.